jjjilot/CS415/README.md

   - Demonstrate the ability to develop programs using processes and threads
   - Demonstrate the ability to use synchronization mechanisms in concurrent programs

-Taught by Prof. Allen D. Malony at University of Oregon
+Taught by Prof. Allen D. Malony at University of Oregon.